 It’s time to plan your big vacation, which means thinking about your vacation car rental.
 The last thing you want to do is rack up mileage on your own car, at least that’s what Mr. Sunflower says to me before I start vacation plans!
 Or, perhaps, you need a larger car than what you’ve got.
 When we traveled with our daughter the first time, we needed a minivan, but only had a four door.
 We had to rent, and it worked out well.
-Maybe you’re headed abroad and won’t have a vehicle of your own at your disposal.
+Maybe you’re headed abroad and have no vehicle of your own at your disposal.
 Renting a car can be a great experience when you do it the right way, and know what to expect.

 10 things to know about your vacation car rental